katerebekah/csharp-dotnet-milestones/2-command-line-applications/exercises/CLI_SAVING_CONSTANTS.md

 ## Rules

-- Create a very simple ERD representing the Model for this exercise
-- Create a model and matching migration for saving
+- Create a model and matching migration for saving constants  usign created or supplied ERD.
 - Implement the Repository Pattern
 - There should be Unit Tests on all classes and methods you create.
 - Your solution should have at least 2 total projects.
 Unit Tests should be in it's own project.